dacarlin/bagel-protocol/production.md

 #### Mise en place

 *Mise en place* is a French culinary phrase which means "putting in place", as in "set up".
-It is used in professional kitchens to refer to organizing and arranging the ingredients that a cook will require for the items that are to be prepared during a shift. ([Wikipedia](https://en.wikipedia.org/wiki/Mise_en_place))
+It is used in professional kitchens to refer to organizing and arranging the ingredients that a cook will require for the items that are to be prepared during a shift ([Wikipedia](https://en.wikipedia.org/wiki/Mise_en_place)).

 + waste bucket
 + P200 and tips